 - a copy of the financial aid award letter from the institution he/she will attend, and

-Crosby Scholars who complete the Program their senior year with a cumulative GPA of 2.0 or higher are eligible to apply for a Last Dollar Grant for up to 4 years of undergraduate study within 6 years of high school graduation.
-Even if a Last Dollar Grant is not awarded the first year, the scholar may still reapply 3 more times.
+Crosby Scholars who complete the Program their Senior year with a cumulative GPA of 2.0 or higher are eligible to apply for a Last Dollar Grant for up to 4 years of undergraduate study within 6 years of high school graduation.
+Even if a Last Dollar Grant is not awarded the first year, the student may still reapply 3 more times.
 Students must reapply each year.

 A student who does not graduate from high school with a cumulative GPA of 2.0 or higher, may apply once his/her college cumulative GPA is 2.0 or higher.